JuliaGraphics/Gtk.jl/doc/developer.md

 ### `GLib.gc_ref(x::ANY)` / `GLib.gc_unref(x::ANY)` / `GLib.gobject_ref(x::GObject)`

 As the names suggests, these functions increase / decrease the reference count of a Julia object `x`, to prevent garbage-collection of this object while it is in use by `Glib`.
 Note that `GLib.gc_unref(w::GObject)` should typically not be called, since it will immediately destroy the Julia reference `w`, and will be called automatically by the Julia garbage-collector once their are no remaining references to this object (in GLib or Julia).
-The function `gc_ref` returns a pointer to the gc-protected memory (as a `*jl_value_t` / `Ptr{Void}`) for use in ccall, whereas `gobject_ref` returns `x` for use in method chaining.
+The function `gc_ref` returns a pointer to the gc-protected memory (as a `*jl_value_t` / `Ptr{Nothing}`) for use in ccall, whereas `gobject_ref` returns `x` for use in method chaining.

 ### `mutable{T}(::Type{T})`